 First Flapper Wall of Its Size

-Bruce Wall engineered the flapper wall as a unitized system, simplifying installation for Mid-States.
-The flappers are suspended on stainless steel rods and fabricated in an extruded aluminum framing system.
+Bruce Wall engineered the flapper wall as a unitised system, simplifying installation for Mid-States.
+The flappers are suspended on stainless steel rods and fabricated in an extruded aluminium framing system.
 Chini explained, “It’s the first large flapper wall project of this size [in Chicago].
 We built the flapper wall system like a curtainwall.
-We assembled it here [in Georgia] in unitized sections and shipped it to Mid-States for installation.”
+We assembled it here [in Georgia] in unitised sections and shipped it to Mid-States for installation.”